 A copyright comes into existence as soon as an original published or unpublished literary, artistic, dramatic, cinematograph film or sound recording work is created.
-The right is exclusively provided to the creator of the work and specifically provides amongst other rights, the right to prevent others from reproducing, selling or licensing the work.
+Under Copyright law in India, the copyright is exclusively provided to the creator of the work and specifically provides amongst other rights, the right to prevent others from reproducing, selling or licensing the work.

 Assignment of a copyright